poult-lab/daily-word/english_words_ learning.md

 [idiom] {not to mention} He has two big houses in this country, not to mention his villa in France."used to introduce extra information and emphasize what you are saying"

-04.forbear  [fɔːˈbeə(r) , ˈfɔːbeə(r)]

-[verb] {~ (from sth/from doing sth)}

-It is often difficult to forbear from expressing one's opinion.

-"to **stop yourself** from saying or doing sth that you could or would like to say or do"

-> 忍受 vs 节制
->
-> The words “forbear” and “bear” have different meanings:
->
-> Bear: As a verb, “bear” means to support or carry the weight of something.
-It can also mean to endure or tolerate something.
->
-> Forbear: “Forbear” means to refrain or abstain from doing something.
-It can also mean to have patience or tolerance towards something.
->
-> These words are often used together in the phrase “bear and forbear”, which comes from a Stoicist motto “sustine et abstine”.
-This phrase means to accept and endure external hardships (bear) and to abstain oneself from doing instinctive and emotional things in reaction (forbear).
->
-> Please note that “forbear” can also be used as a noun, where it refers to an ancestor or forebear of another person.
-However, this usage is less common than the verb form.